LearnWeb3DAO/What-is-Gas/README.md

 While going through the Freshman track tutorials, you may have noticed that transactions made on the Ethereum network require the users to pay a transaction fees.

-- How is this transaction fees calculated?
+- How is this transaction fee calculated?
 - How much ETH do you need to pay for a transaction?
 - Why are some transactions more expensive than others?
 - Why do Gas Fees exist?

-The answer to these questions lie within the concept of gas.
+The answers to these questions lie within the concept of gas.

 A recent upgrade, the London Upgrade of August 2021, slightly changed how transaction fees are calculated and how gas works.
 For that reason, we will break this tutorial into two sections: